Okipa/laravel-table/README.md

 1. The action type
 2. The action identifier
 3. The model primary key related to your action
-4. The `$confirmationMessage` attribute from your action
+4. The `$confirmationQuestion` attribute from your action

 As you will see below, the 4th param is the only one you'll have to use for in order to request the user confirmation.
 The 3 first params are only here to be sent back to a new event when the action is confirmed by the user, so you should just ignore them in your treatment.